-THE meaning of the word Sabbath is Rest .-When the word is connected with day, it signifies Rest-day.
+THE meaning of the word Sabbath is Rest.-When the word is connected with day, it signifies Rest-day.

 God created the world, and all things that are in it, in six days, and rested on the seventh day from all his work.
 After he had rested, he blessed the seventh day, and sanctified it," and, by so doing, made it a Sabbath for man.
 Then the Sabbathday, which God has commanded to be kept holy, is the seventh day, the very day on which the Lord rested after he created all things in six days.
-Here is the fourth commandment which you should commit to memory :
+Here is the fourth commandment which you should commit to memory:

-"Remember the Sabbath-day to keep it holy .-

-but the seventh day is the Sabbath of the Lord thy God; in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy man-servant, nor thy maid-servant, nor thy cattle, nor thy stranger that is within thy gates.
-For in six days the Lord made heaven and earth, the sea and all that in them is, and rested the seventh day; wherefore the Lord blessed the Sabbath-day, and hallowed Ex. xx, 8-11.
+"Remember the Sabbath-day to keep it holy.- ber this, that God did not make the Sabbath by Six days shalt thou labor, and do all thy work; resting on the seventh day, but after he had rested but the seventh day is the Sabbath of the Lord thy God; in it thou shalt not do any work, thou, nor thy son nor thy daughter, thy man-servant, nor thy maid-servant, nor thy cattle, nor thy stranger that is within thy gates.
+For in six days the Lord made heaven and earth, the sea and all that in them is, and rested the seventh day; wherefore the Lord blessed the Sabbath-day, and hallowed it."
+Ex. xx.
+8-11.